 But, guess what – those same batteries are powering your vaporizer are also powering your laptops, smartphones, shavers, and tons of other things.
 Are you afraid of them, too?

 All devices that use batteries should be handled with relative care, and vaping gear is no different.
 Carrying loose batteries in your pocket is a recipe for disaster.
 So is improper charging, using mechanical mods while still ignorant about how they work, or exposing the batteries to the elements.
 Just don’t do it.
 If in doubt, ask questions or, better yet, visit your local vape shop.
 When it comes to devices, the question is not is vaping safe; it’s what are you doing to make it safe.
+Planning to build own coils, keep in mind an increased risk of injury if not done correctly, however.
+Without a solid understanding of Ohm’s Law, it is probably best to stick with mods or pens that are already built and have internal circuitry to avoid battery problems.

 E-Juice Ingredients Safety: PG, VG, Flavorings, and Nicotine